 The program can be slightly adjusted to fit the group.

 Sattvic Detox Diet

-Amanda Morelli is a cultural anthropologist and is passionate about oriental studies, she has been practicing yoga since childhood.
+Amanda Morelli is a cultural anthropologist and is passionate about oriental studies.
+She has been practicing yoga since childhood.
 In 2011 she began teaching hatha yoga in Berlin.
-Her yoga practice is both precise and deep, creative and cross-pollinated by symbolism, subtle hints of physiology and an atuned awareness of anatomy.
+Her yoga practice is both precise and deep, creative and cross-pollinated by symbolism, subtle hints of physiology and an attuned awareness of anatomy.
 Great importance is given to the integration of movement and breath, the development of self awareness, and having respect for oneself and one’s body as the basis of a practice where every posture is vivified by the light of consciousness.